Aug 19, 2014

 An open ended question that gets people to dig deep and show their soft underbelly.

-As with any of the questions mentioned in this article, feel free to calibrate the wording to how you naturally speak.
+As with any of the questions in this article, feel free to calibrate the wording to how you speak.
 Anything that gets across the subtext of “How can I lighten your load?” is a surefire way to increase the feelings of depth and connectedness in your relationship.

 10. When do you find speaking difficult and how can I best support you through those moments?